 Local competition winners will join winners from 16 other Presbyterian Manors of Mid-America communities to be judged at the masterpiece level.
-Winning entries at the masterpiece level are selected for publication in PMMA’s annual Art is Ageless calendar and greeting cards.
+Winning entries at the masterpiece level are for publication in PMMA’s annual Art is Ageless calendar and note cards.

 Art is Ageless is a copyrighted program of Presbyterian Manors of Mid-America.
 For the competition, works must have been completed in the past five years.
 Started in 1980, Art is Ageless is an extension of Presbyterian Manors of Mid-America’s wellness programs, which focus on mental, physical, social and spiritual health.

 Presbyterian Manors of Mid-America’s Art is Ageless program encourages Rolla Presbyterian Manor residents and other area seniors to express their creativity through its annual competition, as well as art classes, musical and dramatic events, educational opportunities and current events discussions throughout the year.